-We have presented a significant extension of prior modeling work on equilibrium single-channel Ca2+ nanodomains, based on two distinct approaches applied to several types of parametric approximants, which to our knowledge have not been considered previously.
-In particular, we extended the series interpolation methods recently used to construct rational function (Padé) approximants (34), generalizing it to more accurate and natural parametric forms given by Eqs.
-25-27, which bear resemblance to the EBA and LIN approximants obtained previously using different methods.
+We presented a significant extension of prior modeling work on equilibrium single-channel Ca2+ nanodomains, based on two distinct approaches applied to several types of parametric approximants that, to our knowledge, have not been considered previously.
+In particular, we extended the series interpolation methods recently used to construct rational-function (Padé) approximants (34), generalizing it to more accurate and natural parametric forms given by Eqs.
+25, 26, and 27, which bear resemblance to the EBA and LIN approximants obtained previously using different methods.
 Furthermore, we applied two versions of the variational approach to approximants of the same functional form, resulting in significant improvement of approximation accuracy for a wide range of parameters.
-As summarized in Figs. 6-7, a combination of previously developed and newly presented approximants can achieve an excellent estimation for the free buffer and Ca2+ concentration near an open channel, for several orders of magnitude of dimensionless parameters λ , ν , and η .
-Further, we showed that a subset of just three methods, Padé2, RBA2 and DblExp-Global, allow to achieve an accuracy of 1% or better in the entire parameter range that we explored.
-As Figs. 6 and 7 show, the parameter region posing the greatest challenge corresponds to $\lambda <<1$, $\nu >>1$.
-However, Figs. 1B, 2A, 3B, 4A & 5A illustrate that reasonable accuracy is achieved even in this parameter regime.
+As summarized in Figs. 6 and 7, a combination of previously developed and newly presented approximants can achieve an excellent estimation for the buffer and $Ca^{2+}$ concentrations near an open channel for several orders of magnitude of model parameters $\lambda$ , $\nu$ , and $\eta$ .
+Further, we showed that a subset of just three methods, Padé2, RBA2, and DblExp-Global, allows us to achieve an average accuracy of 1% or better in the entire parameter range that we explored.
+As Figs. 6 and 7 show, the parameter region posing the greatest challenge corresponds to $\lambda \ll 1$ , $\nu \gg 1$ .
+However, Figs. 1 B, 2 A, 3 B, 4 A, and 5 A illustrate that reasonable accuracy is achieved even in this parameter regime.

-We note that the accuracy profiles shown in the Figs. 2, 4-7 depend on our choice of the error measures, given by Eqs.
-28, 36.
-For instance, without spacing mesh points logarithmically in these error measures, the accuracy ranking of different methods may change.
-However, this error measure choice provides a very demanding and restrictive comparison, covering a very wide range of distances, and weighting the error more at short distance from the channel (19, 33, 34).
+We note that the accuracy profiles shown in Figs. 2, 4, 5, 6, and 7 depend on our choice of the error measures, given by Eqs.
+28 and 36.
+For instance, without spacing mesh points exponentially in these error measures, the accuracy ranking of different methods may change.
+However, this error measure choice provides a very demanding and restrictive comparison, covering a very wide range of distances and weighting the error more at short distances from the channel (19,33,34).
 Therefore, we believe that the chosen error measures are appropriate and yield the best comparison method given the wide range of parameters we consider.
-Further, we checked that the conclusions are not substantially changed if the L^{∞} norm is chosen instead.
+Further, we checked that the conclusions are not substantially changed if the $L^{\infty}$ norm is chosen instead.

 The drawback of the methods we present is that the expression for approximant parameters can be quite complex, especially for the ansätze with more than one exponential term.
-The level of complexity of different methods is not the same: the simplest ones are the mono-exponential approximants (Exp-Ser, Exp-Var, Exp-Global), followed by double-exponential methods that require finding a root of a cubic equation (DblExp-Ser, DblExp-Var, DblExp-Global), and finally, two methods, Exp-Padé and Padé2, require solving a fourth-order polynomial system.
-However, all approximants were determined as closed-form expressions that only take several lines of computer code (see Appendices 1-3).
+The level of complexity of different methods is not the same: the simplest ones are the monoexponential approximants (Exp-Ser, Exp-Var, and Exp-Global), followed by double-exponential methods that require finding a root of a cubic equation (DblExp-Ser, DblExp-Var, and DblExp-Global), and finally, two methods (Exp-Padé and Padé2) require solving a fourth-order polynomial system.
+However, all approximants were determined as closed-form expressions that only take several lines of computer code (see Appendices A, B, and C).